-The most pocket diapers interior is made up of cloth.
-Unlike the AI2 cover which is mostly wipeable, you cannot reuse the pocket diaper cover as soon as it is wet.
+Most pocket diapers' interior are cloth.
+Unlike the AI2 cover, which is mostly wipeable, you cannot reuse the pocket diaper cover as soon as it is wet.

-As your child grows and becomes an active toddler, it would be highly difficult to change your baby’s diaper in a lying position.
-Flats, prefolds, and AI2s are best put onto your child in a lying position.
-As I see it, the main advantage of using pocket diapers is that it is very easy to put it on a walking toddler since the inserts are ideally securely stuffed inside the pockets.
+As your child grows and becomes an active toddler, it would be highly difficult to change your baby's diaper in a lying down position.
+Flats, prefolds, and AI2s are best to put while your child is lying down.
+The primary advantage of using pocket diapers is that it is very easy to put it on a walking toddler since the inserts are ideally securely stuffed inside the pockets.
 Although some parents probably will master the art of changing nappies to a resistant toddler who refuses to lie down, LOL.

-Like AI2 and Pocket cloth diapers, AIO cloth diapers come in two pieces except that the inserts are sewn onto the cover.
-The main advantage of All-In-One cloth diapers is the convenience of using it like how you would usually deal with disposable diapers.
+Like AI2 and pocket cloth diapers, AIO cloth diapers come in two pieces except that the inserts are sewn onto the cover.
+The major advantage of all-in-one cloth diapers is the convenience of using it, like how you would usually deal with disposable diapers.

 You don't have to select which insert to pair with a cover because the manufacturers have already done it by sewing it onto the cover.
 Just use it and as soon as it is soaked, just throw it aside until it is washing time.

-If you are going to choose AIO diapers, expect to acquire at least 24 pieces.
-It is because all-in-one diapers tend to dry the longest compared to all the other types of the cloth diapers.
-The “extra” pieces would come in handy while waiting for the rest to dry.
-Acquire more as this type answer the convenience you are looking for.
+If you will choose AIO diapers, buy at least 24 pieces.
+It is because all-in-one diapers dry the longest compared to all the other types of the cloth diapers.
+The "extra" pieces would come in handy while waiting for the rest to dry.
+Acquire more as this type answers the convenience you are looking for.

 Why Would You Choose An AIO Diaper?

-Bear in mind that because convenience is the main advantage of using an All-In-One system, you should acquire more pieces because as soon as it is wet, you are already discarding it to wait for washing day.
-Most all-in-one diapers take longer to dry and therefore you should expect to wait more before you can use them again.
+Remember, because convenience is the main advantage of using an all-in-one system, acquire more pieces because as soon as it is wet, you are already discarding it to wait for washing day.
+Most all-in-one diapers take longer to dry and therefore expect to wait more before you can use them again.